sionpixley/PolyNode/README.md

 ## Future development

 The original scope of this project was to be able to install and manage multiple versions of Bun, Deno, and Node.js.
-It currently only supports Node.js, but I would like to open up support for Bun and Deno.
+It currently only supports Node.js, but I would like to support Bun and Deno in the future.

 ## Information